mr-nget-1/tf-aws-bunnn-cloud-resume/README.md

 - **Destroy environment**: true/false (default).

 ### ![#1589F0](https://via.placeholder.com/10/1589F0?text=+) **Output** <br />

-The workflow output the AWS EFS ID.
+aws_efs_id: The workflow will create and AWS EFS and the file system id obtained after creation is then passed to this output value.

 <br />